Mutendwa/Group-10-Phase-2-Project/README.md

 * Do houses with a waterfront view have a significantly higher average price compared to houses without a view?
 * To what extent does the combined influence of bedrooms and bathrooms affect the price of a house?

+## Correlation Analysis
+'sqft_living' exhibits the highest correlation with 'price', indicating that the size of the living area strongly influences the price of a house.\
+Features like 'grade' and 'sqft_above' also demonstrate significant positive correlations with 'price', suggesting that overall quality and living space contribute substantially to house pricing.

+Image

+## Simple Linear Regression
+The price and grade of living space were chosen to establish the baseline model.
+This choice was motivated by the strong correlation between these two variables, measured at 0.668.
+Additionally, grade demonstrated lower collinearity with other predictors, thereby reducing concerns of multicollinearity.
+We transformed the target variable so that it approaches a normal distribution.

+Image

+## Multiple Linear Regression

 The following challenges were encoutered:
 * Limited data
 * High multicollinearity within the variables in the dataset.